tundish/blathnaid/app/tale.rst

 And Fell told him of the old days, when Smiths had such skill it would be thought magic today.

-And how Ingomer, once Master of the Guild of Smiths, when he became Mayor, began to create new rules.
+And how Ingomer, brother-in-law to the General of the Guards, on becoming Mayor, was the cause of the new rules.

 First he created a licence for making locks, which the Smiths had to purchase from him at great cost.
 Meanwhile, with the proceeds Ingomer was setting up his own Guild of Locksmiths, to whom he granted